 Have we had any issues with our Pet Plate deliveries?
 For full transparency, there was one incident where two of Django's 12oz meal containers were partially thawed and soft upon arrival.
 All of the other contains were rock hard and freezing.
 I immediately contacted Pet Plate, and a customer service rep provided us with a credit for two containers that would be applied to the next order.
 Shipping out two new containers didn't seem like an option at the time, and I was happy to accept the credit.
 Overall my experience with Pet Plate's customer service team has been very positive.
 They are responsive, kind, and eager to help - exactly what you hope for when dealing with a company these days.

-Pet Plate currently offers four dog food recipes: Chompin' Chicken, Barkin' Beef, Tail Waggin' Turkey, and Lip Lickin' Lamb.
+Pet Plate currently offers 6 dog food recipes: Chompin' Chicken, Barkin' Beef, Tail Waggin' Turkey, Lip Lickin' Lamb, Power Packed Pork, and Lean & Mean Venison.
 Each recipe is made with high quality animal protein, whole vegetables and fruits, legumes, and essential vitamins and minerals.
 You'll notice high quality animal protein is always the first ingredient listed - something to always look for when selecting high quality dog food.
 With regards to 'whole vegetable and fruits', it is worth emphasizing that Mike and I can actually see each individual ingredient in Django's Pet Plate dinner bowl (turkey, carrots, peas, potatoes, etc).
 This is a welcome change from dry dog kibble ingredients which highly processed, unidentifiable, and lacking in nutritional value.

 Pet Plate meals are slow-cooked, quickly frozen to preserve nutritional content, and formulated to meet the nutritional levels established by AAFCO Dog Food Nutrient Profiles for all life stages.
 The meals are made in a USDA-inspected facility in upstate New York, following the same food safety protocols used by Whole Foods.